-This spring my county world language teachers are beginning the process of revising the curriculum to align better with the second language acquisition research from the last 50 years or so and with the ACTFL standards and my state’s standards.
-The context is that our curriculum documents for levels 1-3 are grammatically sequenced with thematic units.
+Recently my county world language teachers underwent revising the curriculum to align better with the second language acquisition research from the last 50 years or so and with the ACTFL standards and my state’s standards.
+The context is that our previous curriculum documents for levels 1-3 are grammatically sequenced with thematic units.
 The grammar sequence is mandated by unit as is traditional.
-So we are supposed to start with the verb “to be” with the first unit on personal descriptions and then the verb “to have” with clothing and colors, and so on.
-Ar verbs in the singular come with family vocab.
-And then in the plural next.
-Then -er and ír verbs.
-Etc..
-The vocabulary is also rigidly mandated through vocabulary lists.
+The vocabulary is also mandated through vocabulary lists.
 Standard traditional curriculum stuff like all over the country.
 The new county world language specialist has asked us to revise this structure to match the Second Language Acquisition research.

 Documents to Support Curriculum Change